 The average electric kettle takes about two to three minutes to boil.
 Some kettles take longer due to various factors, such as how much water is in the kettle, the kettle’s wattage, and if the water is hard or soft.
-Hard water takes longer to boil because its mineral content increases the water’s boiling point.
+Hard water takes longer to boil because its mineral content increases its boiling point.

 Is Drinking From A Kettle With Limescale Safe?

 Current research indicates that drinking from a kettle with limescale does not pose significant health risks.
 The only thing you have to worry about is the effect of limescale on the water’s taste, smell, and appearance.
-Check out our post; how to descale a kettle.
+Check out our post: how to descale a kettle.

 What Is The Quietest Kettle?

 Of all the products on our list, the best-rated kettle for quietness is the Russell Hobbs 24363 Inspire.
 The kettle boils quietly because its sturdy plastic body muffles the sound of boiling within its jar.

 Every product on our list has earned the right to be called the best kettle for hard water.
 The right one for you will depend on your budget and other preferences.
 The Russell Hobbs Purity Brita is our top pick because of its sensible price, efficiency, look, and limescale filtration features.